The wait is over: Call of Duty is finally GameBattles integrated

 Users will need to set up an account on the GameBattles website before jumping into their first automated match.
 To set up a game, competitors can find or accept a match on either the GameBattles website or mobile app.
 Both methods support two-person (one-on-one) to 12-person (six-on-six) lobbies.
 Once the lobby is set up by the site and the game itself, the first player of the “hosting team” will be selected as host, and the first player of the next “hosting team” to join the game will be selected as the next host for the following map, etc.

-With this innovation, the days of obtaining match proof for negligent opponents may be fading away with this innovation.
+The days of obtaining match proof for negligent opponents may be fading away with this innovation.
 This will make the escalation system almost entirely obsolete.
 The automated lobby prevents annoying disputes over lagging hosts, late starts, players not on the roster, and most importantly, false win reporting.

 Since this integration launch is still in its beta stages, bugs, glitches, and delays should be expected as MLG looks to “refine and improve” its program using community feedback.